AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `tp_new.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-4/tp/releases/tag/v1.2).
+2. Download the latest `tp_new.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-4/tp/releases/tag/v1.2).

-1. Copy the file to the folder you want to use as the _home folder_ for your app.
+3. Copy the file to the folder you want to use as the _home folder_ for your app.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp_new.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp_new.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
+   Some notes about the UI:

+   - On the top left is the menu bar.
+There are 2 buttons: File and Help.
+File can be used as an alternative way to exit the app, and Help is used to open up the help window.
+   - Below the menu bar is the command box.
+This is where you will be typing the commands to use the app.
+See 5. for more details.
+   - Below the command box is the result box.
+In the [Features](#features) section the "expected result" of each commands will be stated.
+Those results are expected to be displayed here in this result box.
+   - Below the result box is the project list.
+This is where your projects will appear after you've added them.
+   - Now on the right side is the details of the project.
+To choose which project you would like to see the details, use the [show project](#show-project--show-project) command.

+   ⚠️ If you are finding unexpected behaviors in the UI or the app itself, try checking out the [FAQ](#faq) or the [Known issues](#known-issues) sections of this User Guide.

-1. Type the command in the command box and press Enter to execute it.
+5. Type the command in the command box and press Enter to execute it.
    Some example commands you can try:

    - `add project Duke` : Adds a project named `Duke` to the project list.

    - `delete project Duke` : Deletes the Duke project from the project list.

-   - `clear` : Deletes all projects and tasks.
+   - `clear project` : Deletes all projects and tasks.

-   - `exit` : Exits the app.
+   - `exit program` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) section below for details of each command.

 ---